AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 ### Query

 The query entry point is the non-mutable entry point of the contract.
-Like its name implies it it used to retrieve data from the contract's state.
+Like its name implies it is used to retrieve data from the contract's state.
 This state retrieval can have a computation component but it can not alter the contract's or any other state.